Helpful Things to Know When Visiting the “Real México”

 If you happen to find yourself walking on sidewalks which run alongside streets with minimum vehicle traffic, you may want to do as the locals do.
 That is, they just walk in the street.
 In many instances, it is just easier to do that.

-4. Yes, There is Cartel Activity Happening in México
+4. Yes, There are Illegal Activities Happening in México

 It is also happening in most major cities in the US, Canada, Europe, South America, and beyond.

-When in México, if you don’t plan to sell drugs or buy drugs, the cartel groups really have no reason to bother you.
+When in México, if you don’t plan to sell drugs or buy drugs, those groups involved in this activity really have no reason to bother you.

 That being said, anyone anywhere in the world could happen to be in the wrong place at the wrong time and get caught up in some conflict between rival bad guy gangs or between the bad guys and the police or army.